ricardo-andre-pool-cen/Equipo-0_prototipo_de_software_-seudo_repositorio/Artifact#6 Presentation.md

 ---

->**Face - Pool**: So powerful tool that is git, am i right? however learning how to use it is difficult for most beginning people, this isn't because there is no information about it, but most of those are huge complex blocks of text, or doesn't introduce the viewer to all posible information, so a person could not understand what git can do, they don't finish comprehending the power of this tool.
+>**Face - Pool**: So powerful tool that is git, am i right? however learning how to use it is difficult for most beginning people, this isn't because there is no information about it, but most of those are huge complex blocks of text, or doesn't introduce the user to all posible information, so a person could not understand what git can do, they don't finish comprehending the power of this tool.

 ---